benman64/subprocess/README.md

 - PopenBuilder needs a better name.
 - ProcessBuilder perhaps should be renamed to RunBuilder and have a similar pattern to PopenBuilder.
+- Popen & the like should default to captureing stdout

 # not good